ireaneus/CDI/PersonalStatement.md

   - *John 14:6* – "I am the way, the truth, and the life."
   - *1 Corinthians 10:31* – "Whether, then, you eat or drink or whatever you do, do all to the glory of God."

 ---

-1. What do you believe about the Bible?
+1. ### Statement of Faith: The Bible

- > I believe the Bible is God’s written revelation to mankind.
-The sixty-six books of the Old and New Testaments, inspired by the Holy Spirit, form the complete and authoritative Word of God *([1 Corinthians 2:7,14](#1-corinthians-27-15); [2 Peter 1:20-21](#2-peter-120-21))*.
+- I believe the Bible is God’s written revelation to mankind, consisting of the sixty-six books of the Old and New Testaments, inspired by the Holy Spirit, and forming the complete and authoritative Word of God (1 Corinthians 2:7,14; 2 Peter 1:20-21).

-> I affirm the plenary (full) and verbal inspiration of the Bible, meaning that every word, in all parts, is equally inspired and without error in the original manuscripts, infallible, and God-breathed *([2 Timothy 3:16](#2-timothy-316))*.
-The Bible alone is the only infallible rule of faith and practice, eternally relevant and authoritative over all aspects of life *([Matthew 5:18](#matthew-518); [John 16:12-13, 17:17](#john-1612-13-1717))*.
+- I affirm the plenary (full) and verbal inspiration of Scripture, meaning that every word in all parts of the Bible is equally inspired.
+Through God's providence, He predetermined the authors, shaping their personalities, circumstances, and environments to ensure they wrote exactly what He intended, without error in the original manuscripts.
+These Scriptures are infallible, inerrant, and immutable in their original form, serving as God’s perfect revelation to mankind (2 Timothy 3:16).

-> The Holy Spirit superintended the human authors of Scripture, ensuring that their writings, while reflecting their individual personalities, recorded God's Word without error in any part *([2 Peter 1:20-21](#2-peter-120-21))*.
-This process guarantees the Bible's reliability and accuracy *([2 Timothy 3:16](#2-timothy-316))*.

-> While there may be multiple applications of any passage, there is only one true interpretation, determined through careful study using the literal, grammatical-historical method, under the guidance of the Holy Spirit *([John 7:17](#john-717); ([1 Corinthians 2:7-15](#1-corinthians-27-15))*.
-Every believer is responsible for applying Scripture’s truth in their lives.
-Scripture stands as the final judge of mankind; never does mankind stand in judgment of Scripture.
+- The Bible is the sole infallible rule of faith and practice, eternally relevant and authoritative over all aspects of life (Matthew 5:18; John 17:17).

+**Key Scriptures (NASB1995):**
+- 1 Corinthians 2:7, 14 – *"But we speak God’s wisdom in a mystery, the hidden wisdom which God predestined before the ages to our glory...
+But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised."*

+- 2 Peter 1:20-21 – *"But know this first of all, that no prophecy of Scripture is a matter of one’s own interpretation, for no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God."*

+- 2 Timothy 3:16 – *"All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness."*

+- Matthew 5:18 – *"For truly I say to you, until heaven and earth pass away, not the smallest letter or stroke shall pass from the Law until all is accomplished."*

+- John 17:17 – *"Sanctify them in the truth; Your word is truth."*

+---

 2. What is the nature of God?